 If there’s a significant buildup of creosote, they’ll use a number of different methods to remove it, including a chimney brush, a chemical solution, or a special tool called a rotary loop.
 If the buildup is really bad, or if there’s obvious damage, they may make recommendations for replacement, as well.

 How Often Should You Clean Your Chimney?

 The answer to this question depends on how much you use your chimney.
-If you rely on your fireplace as your main source of heating in your home, or if you burn a fire more than 30 times a year, you probably need to have it checked out annually.
+If you rely on central heating as your main source of home warmth and only use your fireplace occasionally, it won’t need an annual inspection.
+But if you burn a fire more than 30 times a year, you probably need to have it checked out every year.

 It is possible to clean yourself, but it’s not recommended.
 That’s because you may not have the tools or expertise needed to handle really damaged or dirty chimneys.
 And, of course, climbing up on your roof for any reason is dangerous.

 However, if you want your professional cleaning to proceed smoothly, and to improve the safety and performance of your fireplace and chimney, you can purchase a creosote sweeping log.
 Burning one of these special logs makes creosote deposits flake off the surface so it’s easier to clean.
 But that’s not an adequate replacement for professional service.